-Grace Church was an important mission church, helping establish at least three more congregations in the next half-century.
+Grace Evangelical Lutheran Church was established in 1876, when American-born members of Trinity German Lutheran Church founded their own English-speaking congregation and shifted affiliation to the Ohio Synod.
+It became an important mission church, helping to establish at least three more congregations in the next half-century.
 In 1924, the Ohio Synod endorsed the idea of a new home for Grace Church to serve as its representative church in the national capital and a potential force on moral issues.
 To that end, other congregations contributed to the construction, which began in 1926 and finished two years later.

 The rock-faced limestone building was designed by Rochester native J.W.C.
-Corbusier, a Beaux-Arts-trained church architect.
-It is dominated by a massive central tower and exhibits many of the characteristic details of the neo-Gothic, including lancet windows, quatrefoils, crenelation, pinnacles, and a timber-framed roof.
+Corbusier, a Beaux Arts-trained church architect.
+It is dominated by a massive central tower and exhibits many characteristic neo-Gothic details, including lancet windows, quatrefoils, crenelation, pinnacles, and a timber-framed roof.